-Form I-9, Employment Eligibility Verification, is a form that confirms your employees are legally allowed to work in the U.S. Before you can authorize employment, you and your employee must fill out Form I-9.
-In addition to filling out the form, your employee must bring in specific documentation and identification for you to review and verify.
+Form I-9 is a mandatory form that confirms your employees are legally allowed to work in the U.S. The form verifies an employee’s identity and employment authorization.
+Both employers and employees in all states must fill out Form I-9 at the beginning of employment.
+And, the employee must present I-9 acceptable documents for you to review and verify.

-If you’re an employer or plan on becoming an employer, you need to learn how to fill out Form I-9.
+If you’re an employer or plan on becoming an employer, learn how to complete I-9.

-Check out a section-by-section breakdown below to learn how to fill out an I-9 form.
+Check out a part-by-part breakdown below to learn how to fill out an I-9.